mirhec/dotfiles.fedora/README.md

-# Setup dotfiles on Uberspace
+# Setup dotfiles on Fedora

 #### STEP 1: Login as root user